 Exploring the Impacts of IoT on Network Infrastructure

 Edge computing offers improved speed and efficiency by reducing the time required for data transmission and processing.
 With edge devices handling data processing tasks, the need to transfer large amounts of data to central servers is minimized.
 This results in faster response times, reduced latency, and overall improved performance of IoT applications.
 Edge computing also helps optimize network bandwidth by reducing the volume of data transmitted across the network.

-See also The Importance of Network Infrastructure Monitoring for Businesses
+See also Understanding Network Infrastructure Design

+Exploring the Impacts of IoT on Network Infrastructure